 In January 2022, a large pearl-shaped object appeared in the shipyard that capture the attention of cruise fans who are curious to know what it might be.

-Royal Caribbean has not announced what it will be, but it does appear it is something that will be part of Icon.
+Royal Caribbean has not announced what it will be, but it is going to be a feature on Icon of the Seas.

 Some guessed it could be a LNG fuel tank, but LNG tanks are substantially larger.

 - 9 miles of cables for power & lighting

 - It required two tugboats to move it to the shipyard

 - It's taken 45,000 working hours to construct the sphere

 On the 2022 President's Cruise, Michael Bayley accidently let it slip the name of the sphere is "The Pearl".